Subliminal Junk X

 ………………Case 74 Dom Perignon SEX

 This one is from the same as Case 35 (here), to which I refer you for the whole picture and the word SEX embedded among the sea spray.
-(The whole picture, by the way, is topical: a phallic champagne bottle and explosive sea spray…) On the backward, towards the right, I have outlined a couple of interesting drawings that have been added to bolster the ad’s impact.
-Pictures 74-2 and 74-3 show the same part of the advert twice because the artist has used a technique known by those who are acquainted with Salvador Dali’s painting Slave Market With the Disappearing Bust of Voltaire.
+(The whole picture, by the way, is topical: a phallic object (champagne bottle) and explosive sea spray.
+On the backward, towards the right, I have outlined a couple of interesting drawings that have been added to bolster the ad’s impact.
+Pictures 74-2 and 74-3 show the same part of the advert twice because the artist used a technique known by those who are acquainted with Salvador Dali’s painting Slave Market With the Disappearing Bust of Voltaire.
 The technique consists in setting two different reality objects as one pictorial object; in Dali’s painting, a group of body shapes are Voltaire’s face at the same time.

 …………….Case 75 Louis Vuitton SEX

 This advertisement for Louis Vuitton is of the same series designed for the manufacturer as Case 33 (here).
-First of all, I would like to call your attention on the way the model is wearing her bag.
+First, I would like to call your attention on the way the model is wearing her bag.
 Although we have the typical background of bright sky and blue sea so appealing to dejected employees, the woman is fearing something is going to happen to her.
 She is holding the bag against her chest, looking at a distance, as if she had been suddenly aware of a desperado’s presence.
 The scene, in fact, is mildly nerve-racking.
-It’s only because you do not expect such tone in a tropical advert for a handbag that you did not perceive it at first.
-Well, you did not perceive it, maybe, but your lizard brain has registered the model’s unquietness nevertheless – because it has no preconceived social expectations like yourself, I mean your conscious self, which is easily tricked by advertisers because of the preconceived notions we are all using as shortcuts to deal with the requirements of everyday life.
+It’s only because you do not expect such tone in a tropical, and topical, advert for a handbag that you did not perceive it at first.
+Well, you did not perceive it, maybe, but your lizard brain has registered the model’s disquiet nevertheless – because it has no social expectations like yourself, I mean your conscious self, which is easily tricked by advertisers because of the preconceived notions we are all using as shortcuts to deal with the requirements of everyday life.

-One objection could be made by uninformed readers that mirror cells cannot be induced to react in the present case, as people know it is only an advertisement and the model is acting.
-In reality, our mirror cells can function as usual even when we know that the person we look at is simulating emotions.
+Uninformed readers may object that mirror cells cannot be induced to react in the present case, as people know it is only an advertisement and the model is acting.
+In reality, our mirror cells function as usual even when we know that the person we look at is simulating emotions.
 Without such a functioning in the face of all our knowledge, movie theaters would remain empty.
-It is because people let themselves be moved by acting that they enjoy cinema, and they can do that because even their knowledge of the whole stuff being acting and simulation does not prevent their mirror cells to function and induce in them the emotional states they perceive.
-Now the difference between a good actor and a bad one is that the former is capable of mimicking emotions most perfectly, whereas the latter is not and lets perceive a discrepancy between his behavior or attitude and the emotion he is supposed to be acting.
-Bad actors betray that their inner state is alien to their role, and such discrepancy makes them, and the whole scene, ridiculous.
-In spite of our willingness, our mirror cells cannot be fooled by bad actors, and we resent them for the poor performance.
+It is because people let themselves be moved by acting that they enjoy cinema, and they can do that because even their knowledge of the whole stuff’s being acting and simulation does not prevent their mirror cells to induce in them the emotional states they perceive.
+The difference between a good actor and a bad one is that the former is capable of mimicking emotions most perfectly, whereas the latter lets perceive a discrepancy between his behavior or attitude and the emotion he is supposed to be acting.
+Bad actors betray that their inner state is alien to their role, and such discrepancy makes them, and the whole scene, ridiculous; despite our willingness, our mirror cells cannot be fooled by bad actors, and we resent them for the poor performance.

 These remarks allow one to describe the impact of advertising, even printed advertising, in terms of mirror cells.
 Advertising models are asked to express emotions, which the photographer will try to capture on the picture.
 In Case 75, I suggested that the model is expressing some feeling of anguish that would remain unperceived at conscious level insomuch as it makes no sense at all for the uninformed consumer that fear should be made use of in that kind of advertising, especially with a cliché bright sky, blue sea background.
 As it makes no sense, the stimuli that would allow the correct interpretation remain unattended.